kawalbabyzukulele/udemy_programowanie_obiektowe_w_python/README.md

 ex.
 5.22.py - Short exercise using __eq__ method.
 The program compares class MineralWater objects in terms of self.sodium and self.calcium atributes.

 ex.
 6.26.py - This exercise is about creating CustomDate objects by three ways.

+ex.
+7.31.py - The exercise is my first encounter with polymorphism in Python.